steadylearner/docker-examples/README.md

 ## How to move your local files and folers to docker contaienrs

 We could use git commands to donwload files from the GitHub.
-We will also learn how to use docker commands to move local files and folder in your conatiners.
+We will also learn how to use docker commands to move local files and folder in your conatiners and vice versa.

 1. Files